sc137/content_creation/content_creation.md

 % Sable Cantus & Zulma Calderon
 % 2013 Rio Hondo Website Refresh

-# Please Sign In

-Please sign in at [riohondo.edu/its/signin](http://www.riohondo.edu/its/signin)

-Use your browser or one in the back

 # Creating Content for the Web

 Thank you for being here today!